resotto/gochk/README.md

 - `ignore` has the paths ignored by Gochk, which can be file path or dir path.

-  - If you have the directory you want to ignore, **specifing them might improve the performance of Gochk since it returns `filepath.SkipDir`**.
+  - If you have the directory you want to ignore, **specifying them might improve the performance of Gochk since it returns `filepath.SkipDir`**.

 ```go
 // read.go